smapiot/piral/docs/specs/pilet-specification.md

 Right now the following values for `<version-number>` exist:

-- `0`: Initial specification.
+- `0`: Initial specification (marker is optional).
-- `1`: Extended specification.
+- `1`: Extended specification (marker is required).
+- `x`: Custom specification (marker is required).

-All specifications are backwards compatible, i.e., evaluating a `v:1` pilet with a `v:0` Piral instance should work.
+All official (i.e., numbered) specifications are backwards compatible, i.e., evaluating a `v:1` pilet with a `v:0` Piral instance should work.

+The `v:x` specification was introduced to allow custom formats to work besides official formats.
+Custom formats are not constraint by any compatibility requirements.

 ### `v:0`